The cure rates for non melanoma skin cancers are very high.

 What affects your outlook

-If your immune system is weakened there is a slightly higher risk of it coming back.
+If your immune system is weakened, due to other medical reasons, there is a slightly higher risk of it coming back.

 Your doctor is the best person for you to talk to about your personal prognosis.